ceramicnetwork/docs/docs/protocol/networking/tip-gossip.md

 # Tip Gossip

-Add introduction.
-Also is `Tip Gossip` the right title (and framing for this page).
-Couldn’t it be called event propogation or distribution or something?

-## Overview
----

 When a stream is updated, the latest event (tip) is gossiped and propagated out to all the nodes in a network that are interested in that particular stream.
 Additionally, listening for all tips, allows a node to learn about streams it did not know about.
 This allows all interested nodes in the network to quickly get the latest update and state for a stream.

 ## Protocol